Nance-Lab/diff_classifier/paper.md

 in fields ranging from aeronautics to oceanography to biomedical engineering [@Pulford:2005].
-While a variety of tracking algorithms are available to researchers [@Chenouard:2014], a common problem is that data analysis usually depends on the use of graphical user interfaces, and relys on human input for accurate tracking.
+While a variety of tracking algorithms are available to researchers [@Chenouard:2014], a common problem is that data analysis usually depends on the use of graphical user interfaces, and relies on human input for accurate tracking.
 For example, particle detection often relies on the selection of a quality threshold, a numerical quantity distinguishing between “real” particles and “fake” particles [@Tineves:2017].
 If